 Let’s take a closer look at what constitutes a panic bar and address some common misconceptions about these handy devices.

-Chances are that you may have heard the terms “panic bar” and “exit bar” used interchangeably, but these two items are not the same.
+Chances are that you may have heard the terms “panic bar” and “exit bar” used interchangeably.
+These two items are not the same.
 While mixing up the two is a common mistake, it could create a serious safety hazard or results in fines or failed safety inspections if you fail to install the right kind of hardware, depending on your local and state requirements.
-In fact, it is often easier to simply opt for the panic bar to avoid any potential code enforcement issues in the future.
+In fact, it is often easier to simply opt for the panic bar.
+People do this to avoid any potential code enforcement issues in the future.

 A panic bar is a spring-loaded metal device that is mounted horizontally to a door.
 Pressing the metal bar unlatches the door and allows for easier egress.
 Alternative names for a panic bar are “crash bar” and “panic device.”

-The shape and style of panic bars can vary slightly, but most companies, including CDF Distributors, stick with a tried and true rectangular design to provide you with the best product available.
+The shape and style of panic bars can vary slightly, but most stick with a tried and true rectangular design.

 Exit bars are similar in their basic design and are also only used on the inside of exterior, outswing doors.
 Some exit bars have a curved outward design and are mounted to the door at two points of contact.
 They are only approved for use in low-risk facilities with less stringent safety requirements and can be affixed with a locking device, such as a key or security code.